otijhuis/paredit-plus/README.md

 Additional Paredit functionality for Light Table.
 It aims to add Paredit functions to Light Table which aren't supported (at least not yet) in the already available Paredit plugin.

 *While I'm already using it myself it will likely have some rough edges and it definitely needs some cleaning up/refactoring.
 That said I'd really appreciate feedback and some testing help.
-*
+Besides the fact that I really missed the emacs paredit functionality it's also a "learn more about clojure/clojurescriptlighttable" personal project.
+I'm aware I could use some better abstractions in some cases.
+I hope to steadily improve the codebase.*

 ##Installation##